betterlockscreen/betterlockscreen/README.md

 ```
 ---

+### Debian based users

+UtkarshVerma was so kind to provide an installation script for debian based systems, [check it out here.](https://github.com/UtkarshVerma/installer-scripts/blob/master/betterlockscreen.sh)

+---

 To set desktop background on startup, add following lines to your .xintrc after pushing script to your path or you can use absolute path to script too

 ```